Inist-CNRS/tdm-factory/tdm-admin/README.md

-# TDM Frontend React.js Application
+# TDM Backoffice React.js Application

-This project is a React.js application built to provide TDM application.
+This project is a React.js application built to provide TDM backoffice.

 ## Getting Started